ironbar/orangutan/reports/03_Data_Preparation.md

 This [video](https://www.youtube.com/watch?v=ZerUbHmuY04) shows how crows are able to use rocks to reach food.

 I guess this tests involve moving objects to achieve goals.
 The more the steps of the plan the more the difficulty.
-In the arena there are boxes and wood pieces that can
+In the arena there are boxes and wood pieces that can be used for testing this ability.

+## Designing the models

+I'm going to desing models for each category of the syllabus.
+Hopefully this will give more ideas and better understanding of the challenge.

+* Illumination could provide an absolute reference to the environment.
+It is always the same.
+* On Ramps is difficult to see where is the orientation of the ramp
+* Generalization is the same as spatial navigation but using different colors for walls and ramps
+* forcedChoice level is one of the ideas that I had.
+* Boxes can be tilted or rotated

 <!--
 ## Select Data